-The Miners Club's two-story Club Room with its casual bar is your introduction to country club style gracious vacationing.
+The Miners Club's two-story view Club Room made for Après-ski enjoyment is your introduction to country club style gracious vacationing.
 Our accommodations include fully appointed two, three and four bedroom units featuring private fireplaces and all of the amenities that you expect from a luxury property.

 The resort is adjacent to the Canyons Village base area.
 Step out your door and ride the Waldorf Gondola right to the main ski lifts, or catch the free public transit to Park City.
 In winter the area is perfect for skiing, snowboarding and other sports.
 As the weather warms up, try any of several golf courses or a summer version of bobsledding.
 Park City is also host to the famous Sundance Film Festival.
 Let us make your vacation memorable.

 The Miners Club offers two, three and four bedroom condominiums, all with fully-equipped kitchens featuring GE Profile appliances and granite counter tops, private washer and dryer, vaulted ceilings, and gas-burning stone fireplaces in all living rooms and master bedrooms.
-The resort itself features the Hideaway Country Store for gifts and sundries, the Hideaway Café in the Club Room (open during the winter season only) stocked with local Utah beer and spirits, a game room featuring Wii rentals, a theater room, and immediate proximity to the Waldorf Gondola, which takes you right up to the ski lifts.
+The resort itself features a Club Room with a grand fireplace and ample seating for relaxation or get-togethers, a heated outdoor swimming pool and hot tub, a game room featuring Wii rentals, a theater room, and ski-in access with immediate proximity to the Waldorf Gondola, which takes you right up to the ski lifts.

 Deep jetted tubs